Head & pronotum

 Female and male macropterous; body colour yellow, antennal segment VI brown in apical two-thirds; fore wing pale with brown area at base and medially and a weakly shaded area sub-apically.
-Antennae 8-segmented, VII–VIII slender, III & IV with slender, forked sensorium.
+Antennae 8-segmented, VII–VIII slender, III & IV each with slender, forked sense cone.
 Head as wide as long, with 2 pairs of ocellar setae, pair III on anterior margins of ocellar triangle.
 Pronotum without sculpture, with 2 pairs of short posteroangular setae and 4 pairs of posteromarginal setae.
 Prosternal basantra reticulate.
 Metanotum with transverse lines of sculpture, median pair of setae near centre of sclerite.
 Meso and metafurca without or with very weak spinula.
 Fore wing slender, first vein with 3 setae on distal half, second vein with 4 setae.
 Tergites with sculpture lines medially.
 Sternites with 3 pairs of marginal setae, median pair on VII arising at margin.

 Male smaller, tergite IX with 2 pairs of stout thorn-like setae between which is a double row of small tubercles; sternites without pore plates.